 According to the eCommerce Foundation, 88% of consumers do online research before making a purchase.
 As soon as a visitor gets to your website, he or she is forming opinions about your company and your products or services.
 Before they read anything, just based on appearance alone, customers are trying to decide if your company is trustworthy.
 A Stanford research study found that 75% of website users make judgments about a company’s credibility based on website design.
-Furthermore, it takes users less than two tenths of a second to form a first impression of your website.
+Furthermore, it takes users less than two-tenths of a second to form a first impression of your website.

-Customers want to find the information they’re seeking, and they want your website to be easy to use.
+Customers want to find the information they’re seeking and they want your website to be easy to use.
 Once they reach your website homepage, 86% of visitors want to see a company’s products or services and 64% want to see contact information (KoMarketing Usability Report).
-According to Adobe, 39% of visitors will stop engaging with a website if the image takes too long to load (or don’t load at all), and 38% will stop engaging if the content or layout is unattractive.
+According to Adobe, 39% of visitors will stop engaging with a website if the image takes too long to load (or doesn’t load at all), and 38% will stop engaging if the content or layout is unattractive.

-And if these statistics aren’t convincing enough, consider this: 88% of online consumers say they are less likely to return to a website after a bad experience (gomez whitepaper).
+And if these statistics aren’t convincing enough, consider this: 88% of online consumers say they are less likely to return to a website after a bad experience (Gomez whitepaper).

-Speak Directly to Your Customers
+You’re Able to Speak Directly to Your Customers

 One of the best things about your website is that it gives you a chance to speak to a captive audience.
 Here is a visitor that’s essentially saying, “I’m interested in your services and what you have to say.”
 (Contrast this with traditional advertising where you’re trying to capture someone’s attention.)
 Your website should make the best impression as quickly as possible while you have each visitor’s attention.
 And not only that, it must be written just for them.
 Many businesses make the mistake of writing content that is too complex, using terminology that customers aren’t familiar with and certainly not searching for.
 Your website audience has a short attention span and your content needs to be clear and to the point.
 They want to know quickly if they’re at the right place to have their needs met.

 You can use analytics and data to better serve your customers.
 Keep an eye on statistics like average time on page and bounce rate.
 Learn about your customers, their behavior and how to get them to convert at a higher rate.
 Not all marketing vehicles allow for this kind of analysis and refinement.

 Your Website is a Worthy Investment, Don’t Skimp on it!